 Compare Capex vs Opex for Your Organization

-While there is no right answer for how to structure your IT budget, especially in the small-to-medium sized business space, it is important to be aware of the new developments in the wide variety of technology solutions now available on a more opex, rather than capex basis.
-Discuss with your technology and management teams to compare capex vs opex for your various technology solutions and see what is right for you.
+While there is no right answer for how to structure your IT budget, especially in the small-to-medium sized business space, it is important to be aware of the new developments in the wide variety of technology solutions now available on a more Opex, rather than Capex basis.
+Discuss with your technology and management teams to compare Capex vs Opex options for your various technology solutions and see what is right for you.